-For those interested in how to author and publish any new Open Education Resources or revise and remix existing ones, this page provides a basic overview for how to do that.
-As the University of Memphis develops additional opportunities for UofM faculty and students to participate in OER publishing, this page will continue to be updated with relevant information.
+For those interested in how to author any new Open Education Resources or revise and remix existing ones, this page provides a basic overview for how to do that.

 All of these are a good place to start with authoring OER.
 They all use simple content editors to create primarily text-based OER content, though they can incorporate other media such as images, video, and mathematical formulas.